d12frosted/elpa-mirror/gnu/cape-readme.txt

     predicate to a Capf.
   • `cape-wrap-prefix-length', `cape-capf-prefix-length': Enforce a minimal prefix length.
+  • `cape-wrap-inside-comment', `cape-capf-inside-comment': Ensure that Capf triggers only inside comment.
+  • `cape-wrap-inside-string', `cape-capf-inside-string': Ensure that Capf triggers only inside a string literal.

   In the following we show a few example configurations, which have come up on the [Cape] or [Corfu issue tracker] or the [Corfu wiki.]
 I use